 Ms King was also found guilty of other charges, including withdrawing trust monies without authorisation, failing to provide an itemised bill and failing to comply with a written notice from the Commissioner.
 However, the Tribunal accepted the Commissioner’s submission that the failure to honour the undertaking to the barrister was the most serious of the charges.

 The Tribunal ordered that Ms King should be struck off as she was not a proper person to remain on the roll.
 A significant factor which contributed to this conclusion was her lack of insight into her offending behaviour, as demonstrated by her various attempts to mislead the Commissioner and the Queensland Law Society, including the fabrication of evidence to support her position.
-In this way, the Karen King case bears a disturbing similarity to the case of Paul Anthony Dempsey, who in 2009 was struck off, partly for knowingly giving false evidence to the then Legal Practice Tribunal in an attempt to defend himself against the charges he faced.
+In this way, the Karen King case had a disturbing similarity to the case of Paul Anthony Dempsey, who in 2009 was struck off, partly for knowingly giving false evidence to the then Legal Practice Tribunal in an attempt to defend himself against the charges he faced.

-Both of these recent cases show that solicitors should act honestly and ethically at all times in their professional dealings with barristers.
+Both of these cases from 2013 show that solicitors should act honestly and ethically at all times in their professional dealings with barristers.
 In particular, solicitors should not blame barristers they instruct when things go wrong without good cause.
 And of course, when solicitors provide undertakings to barristers they must honour them.

 Another important aspect to these cases is that when a lawyer is investigated, he or she would be best advised to be honest and frank in responding to any allegation of wrongdoing, including making full admissions where appropriate rather than attempting to conceal such lapses.
 Legal practitioners who admit their wrongdoing and express remorse are treated more leniently than lawyers who compound their predicament with implausible explanations for the evidence against them.
 The way Ros Janes and Karen King both responded to investigations and proceedings against them contributed to the substantial penalties imposed on them.